-has contracted with Idaho Power Company ("Transmission Provider") to perform a Generator Interconnection System Impact Study (SIS) for the integration of the proposed 100 MW Project (the Project).
+has contracted with Idaho Power Company ("Transmission Provider") to perform a Generator Interconnection System Impact Study (SIS) for the integration of the proposed 200 MW Project (the Project).
 The Project location is in Idaho Power Company's (IPC's) Southern Region in Jerome County, Idaho.
-The Project latitude and longitude coordinates are approximately The Project is Generation Interconnect (GI) queue number 624 (GI #624).
+The Project latitude and longitude coordinates are approximately Project has chosen in the Project is Generation Interconnect (GI) queue number 625 (GI #625).
 The Project has chosen in the System Impact Study to be studied for Energy Resource Interconnection Service (ERIS) and Network Resource Interconnection Service (NRIS).